Angelito91/xitry/README.md

-# Colonial Innov Website
+# Xitry Games Website

-Welcome to the **Colonial Innov** website repository!
-This is the official website for Colonial Innov, a creative tech company that specializes in game development, 3D modeling, virtual environments, and more.
+Welcome to the **Xitry Games** website repository!
+This is the official website for Xitry Games, a creative tech company that specializes in game development, 3D modeling, virtual environments, and more.
 The website showcases our services, projects, and how we bring ideas to life using cutting-edge technology.

 ## Features